-ONCE IT IS SWITCHED ON, THE PUK04 STARTS UP IN ITS START LEVEL (MAIN MENU).
-THE FOLLOWING USER LEVELS CAN BE NAVIGATED AFTER PRESSING THE POWER REGULATOR (26):
+ONCE IT IS SWITCHED ON, THE PUK STARTS UP IN ITS START LEVEL (MAIN MENU).
+THE FOLLOWING USER LEVELS CAN BE NAVIGATED AFTER PRESSING THE POWER REGULATOR (22):

-a) Start level (main menu):

-Preselection of the material to be welded and preselection of the welding situation with display of the recommended settings range for welding power and pulse duration
+a) Start level (main menu): Preselection of the material to be welded and preselection of the welding situation with display of the recommended settings range for welding power and pulse duration

-- b) Expert level (if activated in settings) Arbitrary preselection of the various welding curves - c) User programs and stored custom settings - d) PIN module (if activated in the settings) - e) Settings

-In each user level it is possible to use the arrow keys to scroll back and forth between the various pages, e.g. between the preconfigured programs or your custom stored settings, depending on the selected user level.
+- b) Expert level (if activated in settings)Arbitrary preselection of the various welding curves - c) User programs and stored custom settings In each user level it is possible to use the arrow keys to scroll back and forth between the various pages, e.g. between the preconfigured programs or your custom stored settings, depending on the selected user level. - d) Fixation welding with foot switch - e) Settings

 Beginners using the PUK system are advised to remain within the start level.

-Pressing the welding power control (26) for 2 seconds enables you to toggle from any sub-menu directly back to the start level.
+Pressing the welding power control (22) for 2 seconds enables you to toggle from any sub-menu directly back to the start level.

-PRESSING THE WELDING-TIME CONTROL (25) CAUSES THE PROGRAMMING MENU TO BE LAUNCHED:
+PRESSING THE WELDING-TIME CONTROL (27) CAUSES THE PROGRAMMING MENU TO BE LAUNCHED:

-- f) Selection of the memory location and saving the settings.
-Storing custom welding parameters (40 memory slots) - g) Input and saving of the desired program name
+- Selection of the memory location and saving the settings.
+Storing custom welding parameters (30 memory slots) - g) Input and saving of the desired program name